I am not considering any new students or post-docs for the 2013-14 academic year, but hope that some aspects of this page may still be helpful to you.

 2001-03 Teresa Ish (MS student, Ocean Sciences), Currently: Program Manager, Walton Family Foundation (Web page)

 2001-06 Leah Johnson (PhD student, Physics).
-Currently: Postdoctoral Scholar, Department of Ecology and Evolutionary Biology, University of Chicago(Web page)
+Currently: Assistant Professor, Department of Statistics, Virginia Polytechnic and State University

 2002-06 Kate Siegfried (PhD student, Environmental Studies).
 Currently: Research Fishery Biologist, NMFS Beaufort, NC